pafklapper/chtnpw-autounlock-archlivedisk/README.md

 	- clears password
 - adds script autoDisableAdmin.bat to root of C:\ that disables Administrator user, clears "..\CurrentVersion\Run\autoDisableAdmin" and deletes itself (Administrator must stay caged!)

-Available parameters:
+Optional parameters:

    -finalizeTimeout=5 -> wait time before finalizing

-   -finalizeAction=reboot -> select shutdown/reboot for continuation (or choose whatever oneliner to pass through to 'eval')
+   -finalizeAction="shutdown" -> select shutdown/reboot for continuation (or choose whatever oneliner to pass through to 'eval')

+   -sideLoadTarget="/sideload" -> change to location to which files in "sideload"-folder will be copied.
+Must be prepended by a forward slash!

 2. buildLiveDisk.sh
 	- it checks if archiso and arch-install-scripts are available
 	- sets up livedisk working directory, then copies in .service file and windowsAutoAdminUnlock.sh
 	- sets various parameters for cleanliness
 	- builds iso using livedisk/build.sh (stock script from arch-install-scripts)

+Optional parameters:

+	- one may add files to the 'sideload' folder.
+These will be copied over by the livedisk to the Windows partition at the location specified by "sideLoadTarget"